syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Events.md

 The `StrokeStarted` event will be triggered when drawing is started.

-CancelEventArgs - Signature pad draw start action can restricted by setting the e.cancel to true.
+CancelEventArgs - SignaturePad draw start action can be restricted by setting the e.cancel to true.

 {% tabs %}